Customary law: Codification

 The modern codification of civil law developed from the tradition of medieval custumals, collections of local customary law that developed in a specific manorial or borough jurisdiction, and which were slowly pieced together mainly from case law and later written down by local jurists.
 Custumals acquired the force of law when they became the undisputed rule by which certain rights, entitlements, and obligations were regulated between members of a community.
 Some examples include Bracton's De Legibus et Consuetudinibus Angliae for England, the Coutume de Paris for the city of Paris, the Sachsenspiegel for northern Germany, and the many fueros of Spain.

 International law

 In international law, customary law refers to the Law of Nations or the legal norms that have developed through the customary exchanges between states over time, whether based on diplomacy or aggression.
 Essentially, legal obligations are believed to arise between states to carry out their affairs consistently with past accepted conduct.
 These customs can also change based on the acceptance or rejection by states of particular acts.
 Some principles of customary law have achieved the force of peremptory norms, which cannot be violated or altered except by a norm of comparable strength.
 These norms are said to gain their strength from universal acceptance, such as the prohibitions against genocide and slavery.
 Customary international law can be distinguished from treaty law, which consists of explicit agreements between nations to assume obligations.
 However, many treaties are attempts to codify pre-existing customary law.

+Constitutions

+In constitutional studies, conceptual mixture of constitution and custom can exist in two different form.
+One is type of unwritten constitutional law established as custom, having same legal validity as written constitution, and even sometimes enforceable by court, called as customary constitution.
+Another is type of unwritten constitutional convention, having inferior legality than written constitution, and usually not enforceable by court, called as constitutional convention.
+Thus, customary law as constitutional law is mostly discussed as the former concept, constitutional customary law.
+Well known modern examples of this constitution comes from France (coutume constitutionnelle), and South Korea.